Delaware Social Studies Assessment

 SSCD is a partnership organization committed to improving the quality of K-12 social studies education in Delaware.
 One area of emphasis involves finding ways to help all Delaware public school students reach the Delaware Social Studies Standards.

-- Manual: Accessibility Guidelines
+- Accessibility Guidelines Training

 Contains the accessibility features policies and procedures for the following assessments: English language arts (ELA)/literacy and mathematics, science and social Studies, end-of-course assessments (US History, Algebra II and Integrated Math III) and the alternate assessment (Alt-1) for reading, mathematics, science, and social Studies.
+The accessibility guidelines are now housed in Schoology.
+Contact Michelle Jackson for the access code.